powsybl/powsybl-parent/README.md

 - a -Prelease profile that activates plugins to upload to ossrh (signing, javadoc, source jar)
 - a -Pjacoco enabling jacoco
 - PluginManagement for various plugins, this means that they are enabled only if you repeat them in the <build><plugins> section of your pom : maven-templating-plugin (filter-src), maven-failsafe-plugin (integration-test, verify), maven-plugin-plugin (process-class, utilisé par itools-packager uniquement..), maven-shade-plugin
-- a base lombok configuration to start with (activable with a file marker `.mvn/lombok-config-copy.marker` and a forced check with `-Plombok-config-check` or `.mvn/lombok-config-check.marker`)
+- a base lombok configuration to start with (activable with a marker file `.mvn/lombok-config-copy.marker` and a forced check that can be disable with `-P!check-lombok`)

 ### WebService java projects
 Additionally, a powsybl-parent-ws using spring and jib is available.
 It provides